whatsyourask/basics-of-pwn/content/memory-layout.md

 ### Initialized data

-This sections stores the variables that were declared and initialized.
+This section stores the variables that were declared and initialized.

 ```C
 int ind = 0;